 The Master of Psychology (M.Psy.) program has been designed for students wishing to pursue graduate level psychology or for those already in the field who wish to expand their knowledge base and skills.
 International student applicants must have the equivalent of a Canadian Baccalaureate degree.
-If you have a the equivalent of a three year bachelor’s degree or a degree in a field other than Psychology you may apply for provisional acceptance into the Transitional Equivalency Program.

 Graduate level education in psychology at ADLER has been a presence in Canada since 1978.
 We welcome a select number of qualified students to join a community of students and faculty dedicated to intellectual development and growth.
 You will find yourself surrounded in a family atmosphere of learning, where intellectual stimulation, encouragement of creativity, independent thinking and diverse opinions are welcome.
 The ADLER community values a broad range of experiences, cultures and perspectives.

 A Canadian degree is highly valued and recognized by multi- national employers, international governmental and non governmental institutions alike.
 Students who graduate from Adler Graduate Professional School can pursue careers in public policy, education, private practice, clinics and many other fields of psychology.
 Our aim is to encourage you in intellectual growth and passion, understanding the differences in human nature and existence, engagement in deeper societal questions and learning how you can impact the world around you.